stevencoutts/cisco-dnac/README.md

    - Press Enter to select an option
    - Press 'q' to quit
    - When viewing script output:
-     - Use ↑↓ to scroll through the output
+     - Use ↑↓, Page Up/Down, Home/End to navigate through output
      - Press 'q' to return to the main menu

-The menu provides easy access to:
+The CLI provides easy access to:
 - List Network Devices
-- List SDA Segments
+- List SDA Segments (automatically disabled if fabric isn't detected)
+- Edit Configuration
 - Exit

 ### Using the devices.py Script